 - Life felony is 5–99 year in the Texas Department of Corrections

-Additionally, individuals charged with marijuana cultivation in Texas will have to forfeit the plants which the law enforcement will seize under the Texas Health and Safety Code.
+Additionally, people charged with marijuana cultivation in Texas will have to forfeit the plants which the law enforcement will seize under the Texas Health and Safety Code.

 You can be charged with marijuana distribution or delivery if you intentionally deliver marijuana and receive payment for it.
 The penalties depend on the amount of marijuana delivered.